google/dfindexeddb/README.md

 ```
 $ dfindexeddb -h
-usage: dfindexeddb [-h] {db,ldb,log} ...
+usage: dfindexeddb [-h] {blink,gecko,db,ldb,log} ...

-A cli tool for parsing indexeddb files
+A cli tool for parsing IndexedDB files

 positional arguments:
-  {db,ldb,log}
+  {blink,gecko,db,ldb,log}
+    blink               Parse a file as a blink-encoded value.
+    gecko               Parse a file as a gecko-encoded value.
-    db          Parse a directory as indexeddb.
+    db                  Parse a directory/file as IndexedDB.
-    ldb         Parse a ldb file as indexeddb.
+    ldb                 Parse a ldb file as IndexedDB.
-    log         Parse a log file as indexeddb.
+    log                 Parse a log file as IndexedDB.

 options:
   -h, --help    show this help message and exit